npmatichs/env/readme.md

 # How to use

-Register all your namespaces in your entry application script (index.js):
+Register your env in your entry application script (index.js):
 ```
 let envJson = require('.env'); // create some .env.json and put there your enviroments key/value.